G-Research/astral/README.md

 ```
 docker run -p 3000:3000 astral:latest
 ```

+# OIDC configuration
+The OIDC modules allow the assignment of a policy to an OIDC user, by mapping that user's email address to a policy we create.
+They work as follows:

+OidcProvider::configure_oidc_provider() creates an OIDC provider and user on a separate dedicate vault instance.
+The user created has a username/password/email addr, that can be accessed with OIDC auth from vault.

+Clients::Vault::Oidc::configure_oidc_client creates an OIDC client on our vault instance.
+It connects to that provider just created.
+When a user tries to auth, the client connects to the provider, which opens up a browser window allowing the user to enter his username/password.

+On success, the provider returns an OIDC token, which includes the user's email addr.

+The OIDC client has been configured to map that email address to an entity in vault, which has the policy which we want the user to have.

+So the mapping goes from the email address on the provider, to the policy in vault.

+Note that this provider is mainly meant to be used in our dev/test environment to excercise the client.
+In a prod env, a real OIDC provider would used instead, (by configuring it in config/astral.yml).

 # Logging into vault with OIDC

 The rails test's configure the OIDC provider, so if the tests pass,